louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Maculopapular rash

 Twenty seven (13.7%) participants reported an erythematous maculopapular rash of varying distribution and rapid onset, separate to areas of blistering or pustules.
-One of these participants had positive syphilis serology (n=4 unknown).
+One of these participants had positive syphilis serology (n = 4 unknown).

-One participant, a 36-year-old man with a history of HIV (viral load <200 copies/mL on antiretroviral therapy, CD4 count >400 cells/μL), reported a rapidly progressive maculopapular rash soon after developing perianal vesicles.
+One participant, a 36-year-old man with a history of HIV (viral load < 200 copies/mL on antiretroviral therapy, CD4 count > 400 cells/μL), reported a rapidly progressive maculopapular rash soon after developing perianal vesicles.

 The vesicles initially progressed into three pruritic, pustular, perianal lesions.
 On day 4 the patient presented to the sexual health service with rectal pain, tenesmus, rectal bleeding, and difficulty defecating.
 He was treated empirically for proctitis with doxycycline 100 mg twice daily and aciclovir 400 mg three times daily.
-On day 6 the patient awoke to a widespread symmetrical, pruritic maculopapular rash across his torso, back, legs, and buttocks, and reported inguinal lymphadenopathy (fig 6 ; also see supplementary figure 6).
+On day 6 the patient awoke to a widespread symmetrical, pruritic maculopapular rash across his torso, back, legs, and buttocks, and reported inguinal lymphadenopathy (fig 6; also see supplementary figure 6).
 He denied any fever or systemic features.
 Results for herpes simplex virus, N gonorrhoeae, and C trachomatis (3 in 1 sampling) and T pallidum were negative.
 By day 8 the perianal lesions had begun to crust over, tenesmus had improved, and the rash had started to diminish.

 Fig 6
 Symmetrical maculopapular rash of the torso, back, and buttocks.
 Also see supplementary figure 6

 ---

 ### Papular-vesicular rash in COVID-19 [^09e3b5d5].
 The American Journal of Tropical Medicine and Hygiene (2021).
 Medium credibility.

 The rash usually appears 3 days after the onset of systemic symptoms and disappears by 8 days.
-The characteristic features of this vesicular exanthem are mild/absent pruritus, frequent trunk involvement, small size, scattered distribution of lesions, and heals without scar.Two morphological patterns of this rash are 1) widespread polymorphic pattern—more common, consisting of small papules, vesicles, and pustules, and 2) localized pattern—less prevalent, consisting of monomorphic lesions over anterior or posterior trunk.
+The characteristic features of this vesicular exanthem are mild/absent pruritus, frequent trunk involvement, small size, scattered distribution of lesions, and heals without scar.
+Two morphological patterns of this rash are 1) widespread polymorphic pattern — more common, consisting of small papules, vesicles, and pustules, and 2) localized pattern — less prevalent, consisting of monomorphic lesions over anterior or posterior trunk.

 The histology shows dyskeratosis, ballooning multinucleated cells, and scanty necrotic keratinocytes with lymphocytic satellitosis.
 Dermal and vessel wall edema, perivascular lymphocytic infiltrates, and red blood cells (RBCs) extravasation are the other findings seen.